How do I manage Users & Groups Permissions in CRD?

 The principle behind the user management is simple:

-• Users can only see and manipulate schedules they have created.
+• Users can only see and access what they have been given permission to.

-• Create Group policies to determine what a user can/cannot access in CRD.
+• Create Group policies to determine what user can/cannot access in CRD.

 Crystal Reports: User Manager in CRD.